selimhamidou/selimhamidou.github.io/_posts/2023-05-20-I_Developed_A_Solution_To_Receive_SMS_Alert_Before_A_Meeting.markdown

 ---
 layout: post
-title: "I developed a solution to receive SMS alerts before a meeting"
+title: "I developed a solution with Salesforce to receive SMS alerts before a meeting"
 date: 2023-05-20 08:49:26 +0300
 categories: jekyll update
 ---